Overview

 |---|---|

-| Dynamic JWK Integration | - Select signature or encryption JWK from Secret Manager or list. - Users with appropriate role can generate new JWK from the same screen. - Saved JWK changes are automatically matched with policy. |
+| Dynamic JWK Integration (Embedded) | When Key Source Mode = Embedded in signature or encryption panel, open the relevant JWK selector.
+Select existing key or go to Secret Manager with New.
+Saved JWK changes are automatically matched with the policy. |

 Best Practices